Victor John Angelo Raschi

 Pitcher Vic Raschi, who made his major league debut at age 27, won two-thirds of his decisions with a record of 132-66, including over 80 wins in a four-year span.
 He was in six World Series.

 He debuted in the minors in 1941.
-He missed the 1943-1945 seasons due to military service.
-He started in the majors in 1946 and hit his peak in 1949-51, winning 21 games each season.
+He missed the 1943-1945 seasons due to military service during World War II.
+He started in the majors with the New York Yankees in 1946 and hit his peak in 1949-1951, winning 21 games each season.
 He went 5-3 in World Series play during his career, with the Yanks winning all six of the Series.
-He was unexpectedly traded to St. Louis during a contractual dispute with Yankee GM George Weiss.
+He was unexpectedly traded to the St. Louis Cardinals during a contractual dispute with Yankee GM George Weiss.

 He received as high as 10% of the vote in Hall of Fame voting.